IvaturiViswateja/CSE-310---DSA/project-1/README.md

-This is your first programming project.
  It should be implemented in C++, on a Linux platform such as general.asu.edu.
-Your program will be graded on Gradescope, which uses a Linux platform.
 You will perform modular design, provide a Makefile to compile various modules to generate the executable file named run.
 Among other things, you need to have
 1.	a main program, which coordinates all other modules;

 2.	a module that provides utility services including command line interpretation;